An

 on the north-west corner of Southcote Road in Bournemouth, Hampshire, England—the county was changed by the local government to Dorset in 1974

-The nursing home was just a few minutes walk (~500+yards) from the flat at
+That nursing home was just a few minutes walk (~500+yards) from the flat at

 10 Carlton Road

-(scroll down the linked page for details?)
+( scroll down the linked page for details? )

 where